nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop_practitioner.md

   </tr>
 </table>

+*Still some thinking required here including a chat with Phil Stradling for a link with plans for NHS Passports...*

 **TO DO**: What do we recommend as the logical id for a Practitioner?
 It feels like a local decision as we don't have a single unique practitioner id standard across the NHS.
 IDs like the smart card user id are only available to those issued with a smart card.
 We could go a bit crazy and suggest a union of their professional code and issuing body.
 We'd need both as some code numbers are duplicated between professional bodies.

 For example;